Last Updated on May 30, 2025 by Dave Schoenbeck

-As more and more millennials graduate college and enter the workforce, one thing is clear.
+As more and more millennials graduate from college and enter the workforce, one thing is clear.
 This generation is an entirely different breed of worker than companies have seen decades ago.
-Millennials get a bad rap in business, as managers wrongly assume they’re entitled, lazy, and need to be coddled.
+Millennials often receive a bad rap in business, as managers mistakenly assume they’re entitled, lazy, and require excessive coddling.

-However, this isn’t the case: new-age workers have different priorities than their parents and grandparents.
+However, this isn’t the case: new-age workers have different priorities from their parents and grandparents.
 Gone are the days of working one career until retirement.
 Millennials are prepared to leave a workplace if they don’t feel their needs are being met.
-Learning to manage your millennial workers properly is critical for retaining them in the long term.
+Learning to manage your millennial workers effectively is crucial for retaining them in the long term.
 In this article, I’ll discuss some of the best employee retention strategies for the new-age worker.

 The Millennial/New Age Issue

-New-age workers are often written off as lazy, but the truth is they are not motivated in their jobs by money alone.
-Forbes states millennials value a strong company culture and need more encouragement and constructive feedback to feel like an integral part of the workplace.
+New-age workers are often written off as lazy, but the truth is that they are not motivated in their jobs solely by money.
+Forbes states that millennials value a strong company culture and need more encouragement and constructive feedback to feel like an integral part of the workplace.

 Also, new-age employees tend to be more creative and skilled with technology.
-While older generations tend to write this off as “tech-absorbed,” it can be an incredible asset to your company if you can harness their passion and natural talents.
+While older generations tend to write this off as “tech-absorbed,” harnessing their passion and natural talents can be an incredible asset to your company.

 Finally, millennial workers want to feel like they’re doing important work.
-According to Forbes, 84% of millennial workers care more about making a difference in the world than professional recognition.
+According to Forbes, 84% of millennial workers prioritize making a positive impact on the world over professional recognition.
 They need to feel engaged in their career to want to stay with the company.

 Best Employee Retention Strategies